aerickt/lapwing-for-beginners/src/Chapter-13.md

 ![looking up "in"](img/13-lookup.png)

+## Tailoring your own dictionary to your understanding of etymology

+Trying to use affix strokes only when they make sense semantically can be tricky.
+It is unreasonable to require learning the etymology of every word before one can write it.
+In some words, it is somewhat obvious when a suffix stroke shouldn't be used, but this should be up to the individual's discretion.

+For example, the Lapwing dictionary doesn't view "cop" as the root word of "copper".
+This is because "cop" refers to a police officer, and "copper" is an element.
+This reasoning is very obvious to me.
+However, "copper" has another meaning; [it is also slang for police officer](https://en.m.wiktionary.org/wiki/cop#Etymology_2).
+"Cop" is simply just a shortened version of "copper".
+That being said, this usage is not part of my dialect—I have never heard anyone in speech say "copper" to mean police officer.
+Therefore, I don't consider "cop" and "copper" to be related semantically, and I don't use affix strokes.

+> Maybe for you, these two words are very related.
+In this case, you should definitely add `KOP/*ER` for "copper"!
+Although, this particular word already works (without being explicitly defined) because of the orthography rules.

+It is completely acceptable bend the rules about modifying root words with affixes.
+It is not necessary to add entries that only follow the "correct etymology".
+Outlines should be quick to recall.
+Having to look up origin and history of a word defeats this purpose.
+Steno is highly personal—one should use their own understanding and intuition.

+> **NOTE:** before adding your own entries, I highly encourage you to read past chapter 15.
+It covers the other method for writing multisyllable words.
+Most words in the default Lapwing dictionary can be written with this technique, while affix stroke usage tends to be more strict.

 ## Chapter 13 test

 This chapter's test consists of all the practice drills in this chapter.
 Make sure your settings are configured as such: